Szelwiga/Bashdio/README.md

 * `break` - pauses after clip finishes.

 #### Note
-I wrote the code without knowledge of how parser works.
+I wrote the code without knowledge of how parsers work.
 Now i have this knowledge and this code would look totally different.